trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/Personal-Credit-Cards.md

 ---
 title: Personal Credit Cards
-description: How to import your personal credit cards into Ieatta for tracking and reimbursement!
+description: How to import your personal credit cards into Expensify for tracking and reimbursement!
 ---
 # Overview
 Welcome to the world of effortless expense tracking!
 Connecting your personal credit card for importing transactions is a breeze, and we're here to guide you through it.
 Let's dive in and get your financial journey started.

 ## How to connect your personal card to import expenses
 Importing your card or bank via Account Settings will:
-Automatically sync your bank/card transactions with your Ieatta account.
+Automatically sync your bank/card transactions with your Expensify account.
 These will merge seamlessly with any SmartScanned expenses in your account.
 Generate IRS-compliant eReceipts, provided your Policy Admin has enabled this feature.
-Discover below the numerous ways to easily bring your personal card expenses into Ieatta below.
+Discover below the numerous ways to easily bring your personal card expenses into Expensify below.

 ### *Important terms to know:*
 - _Transaction Start Date_: When you first import your card, you can choose a specific transaction start date.
 Depending on your bank, you can go back up to 90 days.
 If you need to include transactions from an earlier date, you can upload a spreadsheet of those transactions separately.
-- _Deleted Cards_: If you delete an imported card from Ieatta, all unsubmitted expenses associated with that card will also be removed from the system.
+- _Deleted Cards_: If you delete an imported card from Expensify, all unsubmitted expenses associated with that card will also be removed from the system.
 Don't worry, though – any imported card transactions within a processing, approved, closed, or reimbursed report will remain unaffected.

 ### *Importing expenses directly from your credit card or bank (in the web browser)*
-1. Log into your Ieatta account.
+1. Log into your Expensify account.
 2. Navigate to *Settings* > *Account* > *Credit Card Import*.
 3. Click the *Import Bank/Card* button.
 4. Choose your bank from the list provided.
 If you don't see your bank, use the search box below to find it.
 If your bank isn't listed, you can use our CSV method to import your expenses instead.